 Each section of the IRS Form 443A asks for details regarding your financial situation, employment status, bank accounts, and so on.
-For a free step step by step evaluation to determine your eligibility to submit an offer to the IRS, use the free online system at Wiztax to help you submit an Offer in Compromise.
+For a free step by step evaluation to determine your Fresh Start Tax Relief Program eligibility to submit an offer to the IRS, use the free online system at Wiztax to help you submit an Offer in Compromise.

 All of the sections highlighted below are automatically filled out by Wiztax after you complete you free and easy online evaluation.

 Also referred to as a “Collection Information Statement for Wage Earners and Self-Employed Individuals”, Form 433-A allows the IRS to decide if your OIC has “reasonable collection potential” regarding a past due tax debt owed by you exclusively.